cmoestl/heliocats/README.md

     conda activate helio

 Folder *data/* contains all data files needed and produced during the analysis.
 All outputs can be found in the folder *results/* or subfolders.
-Jupyter notebooks can be converted to scripts by:
+Jupyter notebooks can be converted to scripts by e.g. for icmecat.ipynb to icmecat.py:

     jupyter nbconvert --to script icmecat.ipynb

-### ICME statistics

-use either (depending on your preference for lab or notebook):

-    jupyter lab cme_statistics.ipynb

-    jupyter notebook cme_statistics.ipynb

-    python cme_statistics.py

-These codes make CME statistics to get the results and plots for the paper Möstl et al. (2020, in preparation).
-Currently this is being moved from the script cme_statistics.py to the *cme_statistics.ipynb* notebook.
+---
 ### ICME catalog

-*work in progress, don't use yet!*
+**work in progress, don't use yet!**

 This creates the ICMECAT catalog

     python icmecat.py

-The catalog is available in all of these formats: .p, .xlsx, .json, .csv, .html, .txt
+The catalog is available in these formats: .p, .xlsx, .json, .csv, .html, .txt

 Load this catalog with